Sun Dianying: Second Sino-Japanese War

 In 1937, when the Second Sino-Japanese War erupted, Sun resurfaced once again, commanding troops against the Japanese, taking command of the Hebei-Chahar Guerillas in 1938.
-He was eventually appointed as general of the NRA's 5th Army, but alongside his superior Pang Bingxun defected to the Japanese in 1943.
+He was eventually appointed as general of the NRA's 5th Army, but later on defected to the Japanese in 1943.
 Joining Wang Jingwei's Reorganized National Government of the Republic of China, he was given command of the Collaborationist Chinese Army's 6th Group Army District which guarded the southern Beijing–Hankou railway, and was made a member of its National Military Council.
 In August 1943 his troops were defeated by PLA forces in the Linnan Campaign.

 When the Second Sino-Japanese War was over, Sun participated in the Chinese Civil War on the side of the Nationalists.
 He was eventually defeated by People's Liberation Army forces and taken prisoner.
 In 1946 or 1947, he died in the POW camp of Wu'an.